aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/change-text-in-a-table/_index.md

 ﻿---
-title: Change Text in a Table – Aspose.Words for .NET
+title: Change Text in a Table
+second_title: Aspose.Words for .NET
 articleTitle: Change Text in a Table
 linktitle: Change Text in a Table
 description: "Change text in a table easily and fast instead of using Open XML SDK in C#."